Skip to content

 SWITCH optional not used the switching function that it used in the construction of the contact matrix.
 Options for this keyword are explained in the documentation for LESS_THAN.

-MOMENTS optional not used the list of moments that you would like to calculate
+MOMENTS the list of moments that you would like to calculate